 Does My Car Insurance Policy Cover Road Rage?

 Road rage is an instance of dangerous driving that could cause accidents and endanger lives.
-Reckless driving leading to personal assaults and collision may come under road rage that should never be encouraged.
-These include aggressive driving, tailgating, failing to yield right of way, speeding, cutting off someone dangerously closely etc. In extreme cases, there has been a loss of life or severe injuries and lengthy lawsuits.
-But does the car insurance policy cover damages to your car due to a road rage?
+Reckless driving leading to personal assaults and collisions may come under road rage that should never be encouraged.
+These include aggressive driving, tailgating, failing to yield right of way, speeding, cutting off someone dangerously closely, etc. In extreme cases, there has been a loss of life or severe injuries and lengthy lawsuits.
+But does the car insurance policy cover damages to your car due to road rage?

 Does My Car Insurance Policy Cover Road Rage

 When you have additional coverage options on your auto insurance then you may claim for damages due to road rage.
 If you have collision or comprehensive damage, then as per the situation you may claim under this coverage.
 Certain insurance companies may exclude road range coverage in the insurance contract and deny claims.
 They may do so on grounds that reckless driving such as road rage is risky and criminal behavior.
 It is the insurance company’s discretion to cover road range or not but they must clearly outline this exclusion in the contract.

 You may avoid road range by following some simple tips as below

 - Drive courteously and defensively, never in an aggressive mode.
 Do not cut into the space of other drivers or follow too closely.
 If the other car is speeding it does not mean that you go over the speed limit too.
 You also have the option to safely move to the right and let that speeding car pass.